Difference between EPS vs Diluted EPS

 What is Diluted EPS?

-On the other hand, diluted EPS is a financial metric employed by investors in the fundamental analysis of a company to gauge its quality of EPS taking cognizance of all convertible securities that may be exercised in the future.
+On the other hand, diluted EPS is a financial metric employed by investors in the fundamental analysis of a company to gauge its quality of EPS, taking cognizance of all convertible securities that may exercised in the future.
 Convertible securities refer to all convertible debt, preferred shares, equity options, warrants, etc.

-Head-to-Head Comparison Between EPS vs diluted EPS
+Head-to-Head Comparison Between EPS vs Diluted EPS

 EPS vs Diluted EPS – Key Differences